 This surprising fact is proven in the box on the next page, but the basic idea can be seen via a symmetry argument.
 Each time step is exactly the same as every other.
 With discounting, every reward will appear exactly once in each position in some return.
-The tth reward will appear undiscounted in the t-1 1st return, discounted once in the t-2nd return, and discounted 999 times in the t-1000th return.
+The tth reward will appear undiscounted in the t-1st return, discounted once in the t-2nd return, and discounted 999 times in the t-1000th return.
 The weight on the tth reward is thus $1+\gamma+\gamma^2+\gamma^3+\cdots=1/(1-\gamma)$.
 Because all states are the same, they are all weighted by this, and thus the average of the returns will be this times the average reward, or $r(\pi)/(1-\gamma)$.

 This example and the more general argument in the box show that if we optimized discounted value over the on-policy distribution, then the effect would be identical to optimizing undiscounted average reward; the actual value of γ would have no effect.
 This strongly suggests that discounting has no role to play in the definition of the control problem with function approximation.
 One can nevertheless go ahead and use discounting in solution methods.
 The discounting parameter γ changes from a problem parameter to a solution method parameter!
-Unfortunately, discounting algorithms with function approximation do not optimize discounted value over the on-policy distribution, and thus are not guaranteed to optimize average reward.
+However, in this case we unfortunately would not be guaranteed to optimize average reward (or the equivalent discounted value over the on-policy distribution).